Greek4Tech/Greek4Tech/README.md

 I am a creative, detail-oriented, full-stack software engineer with a deep interest in creating apps with the clients’ needs in mind.
 I have a proven track record of creating and implementing successful front and back end web applications.
 Looking to bring my skills to a tech company that takes pride in their product(s) and offers a diverse working environment.

 - 😄 Pronouns: He/Him/They
 - ⚡ Fun fact: Cats have captured my heart and they won't give it back.
 Ever.
+- 🏠 Home: Roseville, CA.

 <h3 align="center">Languages and Tools:</h3>